 WHEN NOBODY IS WATCHING

-I was invited to film a performance laboratory and the island of Frioul, located outside of Marseille in Southern France.
-16 individuals, poets, dancers, musicians, camera people, technical assistants, got together for a 12 hour experiment, an overnight full moon performance without an audience.
+I was invited to film a performance laboratory by dancer Anaïs Poulet, who envisioned and shepherded this 12 hour overnight full moon performance – without an audience.